waritheddine/DrugCoV/README.md

 ```
 there are four generated files:
      1) DGLKE_DistMult_entity.npy, NumPy binary data, storing the entity embedding

      2) DGLKE_DistMult_relation.npy, NumPy binary data, storing the relation embedding

-     3) entities.tsv, mapping from entity_name to entity_id.
+     3) entities.tsv, mapping from entity_name to entity_id

      4) relations.tsv, mapping from relation_name to relation_id

    To use the pretrained embedding, one can use np.load to load the entity embeddings and relation embeddings separately:

 ```